Lemon and Honey Glazed Chicken Thighs - Juicy chicken thighs coated with spices and glazed with honey and lemon.

 Unlike most people, I don't mind at all cranking up the oven during hot weather.
 I figure that's one of the multitude of reasons that air conditioning was invented and I might as well take advantage of it.

 Maybe it's my southern genes.
 I believe it's genetically hard-wired into some of us to not mind hot weather.
-I actually look forward to it.
+Honestly, I actually look forward to it.
 I hate winter that much.
 Winter makes me miserable.